Webhooks

 Custom Headers

-You can configure custom headers when creating a job:
+You can configure custom headers when creating a task: